snoack/chrome-blinklight/README.md

 Installation
 ------------

-chrome-blinklight consists of two parts, a Chrome extension that observes pinned tabs, and a native host application that controls the LED.
-In order for chrome-blinklight to work, both have to be installed.
+*blinklight* consists of two parts, a browser extension that observes pinned tabs, and a native host application that controls the LED.
+In order for *blinklight* to work, both have to be installed.

 ### On Debian/Ubuntu